 Welcome to the community-driven documentation project for the Sublime Text editor!

 Sublime Text is a versatile, fun, and fast text editor for code and prose that automates repetitive tasks so you can focus the important stuff.
-It supports on macOS, Windows and Linux.
+It is supported on macOS, Windows and Linux.
 Its versatility comes from a wide range of community-developed third-party packages that provide syntax highlighting, snippets, or other automation backed by [Python] plugins.
 The default distribution of Sublime Text aims to provide a basic but very functional set of features, but it can easily be turned into a full-fledged IDE, if so desired.

 In this guide, you will learn how to use Sublime Text effectively and how to extend it with functionality that caters to your workflow.